pmndrs/zustand/readme.md

 ## Memoizing selectors

 It is generally recommended to memoize selectors with useCallback.
 This will prevent unnecessary computations each render.
-For larger scale apps this can make a real difference.
 It also allows React to optimize performance in concurrent mode.

 ```jsx
 const foo = useStore(useCallback(state => state.foo[id], [id]))